LionelDraghi/ArchiCheck/docs/tests/gtkada.md

   Expected output:

 ```
-Error : Gtk is over Gdk, so Gdk.Dnd shall not use Gtk
+Error : gtkada-master/src/gdk-dnd.ads:29: Gtk may use Gdk, so Gdk.Dnd shall not use Gtk
-Error : Gtk is over Gdk, so Gdk.Dnd shall not use Gtk.Target_List
+Error : gtkada-master/src/gdk-dnd.ads:30: Gtk may use Gdk, so Gdk.Dnd shall not use Gtk.Target_List
-Error : Gtk is over Gdk, so Gdk.Dnd shall not use Gtk
+Error : gtkada-master/src/gdk-dnd.adb:29: Gtk may use Gdk, so Gdk.Dnd shall not use Gtk
-Error : GtkAda is over Gtk, so Gtk.GLArea shall not use Gtkada.Handlers
+Error : gtkada-master/src/opengl/gtk-glarea.adb:26: GtkAda may use Gtk, so Gtk.GLArea shall not use Gtkada.Handlers
 ```